coderdidit/neck-interactive-trainer-demo/README.md

-# NASIT demo

-Neck and Shoulders interactive trainer DEMO
+# neck interactive trainer DEMO

-Optimal for people spending lots of time in front of computer
+Optimal for people spending lots of time in front of the computer

 #TouchLess and #GestureBase app